mlds6-jwj/lyrics_generator/docs/business_understanding/project_charter.md

   Increase Lyrics acceptation by at least 15%.

-* What is the baseline (current) value of the metric? (e.g. current fraction of users with 4-week inactivity = 60%)
+* What is the baseline (current) value of the metric?

   Usually the lyric acceptation by the record label is around 30 percent.